Documentation Index

 Fired when a card purchase is authorized.
 A customer.balance.updated event follows immediately.

 transaction.authorized can fire twice for the same card transaction — once when the authorization is created and again when it is cleared.
 Both events carry the same transaction_id.
 Use data.transaction_id (not event.id) as the key for transaction-level deduplication in your handler.
+If transaction_id is null, fall back to event.id.

 {